pknaus3/pknaus3/README.md

 ##### Feel free to copy my .dotfiles, do you have any suggestions?
 Let me know, I'll be always glad to improve them
 ----
-> I'm only pushing stable changes to my .files Software I'm using to maintain my dotfiles is called [chezmoi](https://chezmoi.io), should be compatible with any UNIX platform
+> I'm only pushing stable changes to my .files (No one wants to have broken system while using it :D )

+Software I'm using to maintain my dotfiles is called [chezmoi](https://chezmoi.io), should be compatible with any UNIX platform

 <!--